Specy/asm-editor/README.md

 * Inspect the memory and see which was changed with each instruction
 * Create new projects and manage them all in the webapp
 * Integrated IDE with semantic checks and useful errors to help you learn assembly
+* Integrated documentation and intellisense with addressing modes, descriptions and examples